 - Identify resources on campus that educate/provide ongoing support for wellness.

-- Promote identified resources: Promotion may encompass placement of resource on the wellness website, faculty/staff e-news or Scarlet articles, sponsorship of wellness programs such as N-lighten Nebraska, and/or supporting media events.
+- Promote identified resources: Promotion may include placement of resource on the wellness website, faculty/staff emails or newsletters, sponsorship of wellness programs such as EveryMove, and/or supporting media events.

 - Identify and support monthly wellness educational campaigns/programming/endeavors for faculty/staff.
 Supporting these endeavors may include sponsoring, advertising, or financially contributing to wellness activities.
 Financial resources could support items such as faculty/staff health fairs, catering services for kickoff event, production or purchasing of educational and/or promotional materials, purchasing incentives and awards for wellness resources, biometric screenings, and/or speaker and workshop fees.